 Notable conducting engagements include productions at New York City Opera (La Boheme, Seance on a Wet Afternoon), Netherlands Opera (Marco Polo, Peony Pavilion), Edmonton Opera (Bluebeard’s Castle, Erwartung, La Traviata), Chautauqua Opera (Peter Grimes, Madama Butterfly, and Tosca), Hawaii Opera (Tosca), Opera Memphis (Die Fledermaus, This Is the Rill Speaking & Bon Appetite, The Rape of Lucretia), Fort Worth Opera (Glass’ Hydrogen Jukebox), Long Beach Opera (Aidanamar), Sarasota Opera (Little Nemo), Wolf Trap Opera (A Midsummer Night’s Dream), Manhattan School of Music (The Mother of Us All, Griffelkin, Summer and Smoke,The Ghosts of Versailles), Beth Morrison Projects (Sumeida’s Song, Songs from the Uproar), Juilliard Opera Theater (Transformations), Northwestern University (Conrad Cummings‘ The Golden Gate, The Ghosts of Versailles), DiCapo Opera (Floyd’s Susannah, Hoiby’s A Month in the Country, Picker’s Thérèse Raquin) and the Miller Theater at Columbia University (Xenakis’ Oresteia).
-Next season, he will debut with The Atlanta Opera to conduct Jake Heggie’s Three Decembers and return to Opera Saratoga for a new work.
+This season, he will debut with The Atlanta Opera to conduct Jake Heggie’s Three Decembers and return to Opera Saratoga to lead the premiere of Jeremy Howard Beck’s The Long Walk.
+Next season already includes a return to the Fort Worth Opera for the premiere of David Little’s JFK.

 At the beginning of his career, he prepared the world premiere production of Tan Dun’s Marco Polo for the Munich Bienalle in 1996.With the Santa Fe Opera he was Assistant Conductor for the world premieres of Peter Lieberson’s Ashoka’s Dream, and Bright Sheng’s Madame Mao, as well as the American premieres of Hans Werner Henze’s Venus und Adonis, and Kaija Saariaho’s L’amour de loin.